garden-io/garden/docs/reference/project-config.md

 EXPERIMENTAL: This is an experimental feature that requires enabling variables for your organization in Garden Cloud (currenty only available in early access).

-Specify a variable list (or array of variable lists) from which to load variables/secrets.
+Specify an array of variable lists from which to load variables/secrets.
 The lists and their variables/secrets are created in [Garden Cloud](https://app.garden.io/variables).

-If an array of variable lists is provided, the variable are merged in the order of the lists (so the value from a variable in a list that appears later in the array overwrites the value of a variable from an earlier list if they have the same name).
+Variable are merged in the order of the lists (so the value from a variable in a list that appears later in the array overwrites the value of a variable from an earlier list if they have the same name).

 | Type            | Default | Required |